 Andrew Groen is the author of Empires of EVE: A History of the Great Wars of EVE Online, available now on Amazon.
 Empires of EVE is a narrative account of how the real virtual world of EVE Online evolved from the rise of its first governments and political icons in 2003 to its descent into a state of total war in 2009.
-With EVE in turmoil again, Andrew has offered us a look back at one of the game's greatest military plays ever, which took place nearly 10 years ago.
+Andrew has offered us a look back at one of the game's greatest military plays ever, which took place nearly 10 years ago.

 EVE Online is a unique video game in part because its players don't have to fight.
 Far from the likes of Halo or Call of Duty, combat is not necessarily the point of EVE.
 Its players can use their starships to do whatever they wish.
 Miners can set up shop in an asteroid field to collect resources to sell.
 Engineers can create ship construction agencies.
 Economics experts can even set up miniature economies in deep space to facilitate commerce between players.
 Politicians have even come to power and taken command over massive player groups that sometimes number more than 10,000 real human players.